redhat-appstudio/infra-deployments/README.md

 Access to namespaces is managed by `components/authentication` where `User` is github account and `Group` is team of `redhat-appstudio` organization.

+Users can be added to organizations by Michal Kovarik <mkovarik@redhat.com> and by Shoubhik Bose <shbose@redhat.com>.

 # App Studio Build System

 The App Studio Build System is composed of the following components: